ServoLang/Servo/README.md

 - **Object-Oriented Design**: Full support for encapsulation, inheritance, and polymorphism.
 - **Strong Typing with Flexibility**: Combines static typing for safety and dynamic capabilities where needed.
-- **Memory Safety**: servo.Servo includes built-in safeguards against memory leaks and null-pointer dereferencing.
+- **Memory Safety**: Servo includes built-in safeguards against memory leaks and null-pointer dereferencing.
 - **Concurrency Made Easy**: First-class support for concurrent programming with lightweight threads and asynchronous operations.
 - **Cross-Platform Support**: Write code once and deploy it anywhere.
 - **Modern Syntax**: Inspired by popular languages like Python, Swift, and Java, with an emphasis on readability and developer productivity.